umbraco/UmbracoCMSDocs/Articles/Packages/Extending/index.md

 ## [Types of Packages](./package-types.md)

-There are two common types of package for Umbraco; Package zip files and NuGet Packages.
+There are two common types of package for Umbraco: Package zip files and NuGet Packages.

 ## [Creating a Package](./creating-a-package.md)